-Pilates For Bone Health:
+Pilates For Osteoporosis

+It was that simple.
 My mother lifted a heavy tea pot at a church social event.
 She lifted a tea pot, turned to serve a cup, and felt a sudden and excruciating pain in her back.
 In that instant, she had fractured a vertebra in her spine.
 Shortly thereafter, Mum was diagnosed with osteoporosis.
 The unfortunate tea pour was the first of several spinal fractures over the years, usually involving fairly mundane movement.
 A hip fracture followed later, after a fall in an icy parking lot.

 More fractures, longer recoveries and constant pain meant that Mum’s physical activity declined dramatically.
 Due to the collapsed vertebrae in her spine, she could no longer stand fully upright.
-Her strength and mobility slipped away as her pain increase.
+Her strength and mobility slipped away as her pain increased.
 In the decade before her death at age 85, my Mum was hospitalized several times.
 A hip replacement, necrosis in the bones, and another hip replacement.
 Osteoporosis was ultimately a contributing factor to her death.
 (In hospital, she contracted and finally succumbed to an antibiotic resistant infection.)
 My mother’s two sisters and her brother also developed the disease.
 In my more dramatic moments, I imagine osteoporosis looming over my head like a scythe ready to strike; potentially threatening my activity and independence as I age.
 I am determined that this is not my future!

 The Statistics Are Sobering